TimekillerTK/nix-config/README.md

 ### With `nixos-anywhere` / `disko`:

-1. Ensure target host has **any*- linux distribution installed and:
+1. Ensure target host has **any** linux distribution installed and:
    - has a static IP Address / Hostname
    - OpenSSH is started
    - `PermitRootLogin` is set to `yes`